Fields2Cover/Fields2Cover/docs/source/tutorials/objective_functions.rst

 Number of swaths
 ^^^^^^^^^^^^^^^^

 Compute the number of swaths needed to cover the field.
-The idea is the slowest part of covering a field is turning between swaths.
+Turning between swaths is a slow and non-productive process of covering a field.
 If the number of swaths are reduced, the number of turns too, and consequently, the time needed to cover the field.

 .. code-block:: cpp